n-els/ombi-usercreator/README.md

 stored in a Google Spreadsheet.
 This process can also be automated using Google Forms.
 But this is optional.

-A small tutorial will follow soon!
+A small video tutorial will follow soon!

 ## Installation